 Know What You’re Paying in Investment Fees

-something that many people overlook.
+The rich also pay attention to investment fees — something many others overlook.
 For example, more than half of workers don’t know they’re paying fees on their workplace retirement savings accounts, according to a study by the National Association of Retirement Plan Participants.

-Yet, those fees can eat away at your returns, Schulte said.
-“The more you’re paying in mutual fund fees or transaction fees means less money in your pocket,” he said.
+Yet those fees can eat away at your returns, Schulte said.
+“The more you’re paying in mutual fund fees or transaction fees means less money in your pocket.”

 Check your account statement to see what fees you’re paying.
 If they seem high, the SEC recommends asking whether the costs can be reduced.
-You also should shop around for accounts and investment firms with low fees.
-Then, you’ll be able to keep more of the money you worked hard to save.
+You also should shop around for accounts and investment firms with low fees, which can help you keep more of the money you worked hard to save.

 Asset Location Is as Important as Asset Allocation